charoitel/lambda-layer-canvas-nodejs/docs/00-setup.md

 8. Deployment is started and in progress
 9. Check your AWS Lambda console once the deployment is completed

-## Using canvas layer
+### Using canvas layer

-After the deployment is completed, you may refer to [[Using Canvas Layer|Using Canvas Layer]] and follow an example where a Lambda function uses the canvas layer to generate PNG graphic with colored text and circle rendered.
+After the deployment is completed, you may refer to [usage example]({% link 01-use.md %}) and follow the example where a Lambda function uses the canvas layer to generate PNG graphic with colored text and circle rendered.

-## Environment setup
+### Setup environment to build the layer

-When using nodejs-18.x in Amazon Linux, it requires glibc-2.28, meanwhile, compiling glibc-2.28 requires make-4.x or later[^1].
+Alternately, you may setup your own environment to build the layer according to your specific needs.
+When using the layer with nodejs-18.x in Amazon Linux, it requires glibc-2.28, meanwhile, compiling glibc-2.28 requires make-4.x or later[^1].

 ```console
 $ wget https://ftp.gnu.org/gnu/make/make-4.3.tar.gz